 Table~\ref{tab:Likelihood-realdata} presents these results.
 In order of increasing AIC (and BIC), the models rank as $\mathcal{M}_5$, $\mathcal{M}_4$, $\mathcal{M}_3$, $\mathcal{M}_2$, and $\mathcal{M}_1$, with both criteria favoring our DSPP model ($\mathcal{M}_5$).
 The performance gap between $\mathcal{M}_5$ and the second-best model $\mathcal{M}_4$ is substantial, with an AIC difference of $18.88$ and a BIC difference of $16.36$.
 In practice, a difference exceeding $10$ is considered strong evidence favoring the model with the lower AIC (or BIC) value \citep{Raftery95,BurnhamAnderson02}.

 Moreover, the AIC (and BIC) difference between $\mathcal{M}_3$ and $\mathcal{M}_5$ is enormous (over $19,000$).
-As shown in Table~\ref{tab:5models}, while both $\mathcal{M}_3$ and $\mathcal{M}_5$ capture Taylor's law in dispersion scaling, $\mathcal{M}_3$ fails to model the complex temporal correlation structure in the arrival data.
-This demonstrates the importance of modeling intensity with stochastic processes (as in $\mathcal{M}_4$ and $\mathcal{M}_5$) rather than a static random variable.
+As shown in Table~\ref{tab:5models}, while both $\mathcal{M}_3$ and $\mathcal{M}_5$ capture Taylor's law, $\mathcal{M}_3$ fails to model the temporal correlation structure in the arrival data.
+This highlights the importance of modeling the intensity as a stochastic process (as in $\mathcal{M}_4$ and $\mathcal{M}_5$) rather than a static random variable.

-\subsubsection{Out-of-sample Model Comparison via Staffing Performance}
+\subsection{Out-of-sample Model Comparison via Staffing Performance}

 We evaluate our DSPP model's staffing rule performance using the test dataset.
 Following common practice \citep{green2001improving,ShenHuang08_Pois_SVD,Avramidis04,OreshkinReegnardLEcuyer16}, we set the staffing interval to 30 minutes: the piecewise-constant mean arrival rate \eqref{eq:piecewise-constant-rate} has a period of $T=24$ hours, divided into $k=28$ segments of length $\Delta=1/2$ hours.
 For experiments with alternative staffing intervals (10 minutes and 1 hour), see Appendix~\ref{sec:additional-exp}.